 Will D’con Kill Ground Squirrels?

 For ground squirrels, there are no approved rodenticides.
 Unlike rats, squirrels never eat in attics, so they won’t ingest D-con poison.
-Additionally, if ground squirrels ate the rat poison D-con, they might not have died because it is not intended for them.
+Additionally, if ground squirrels had eaten the rat poison D-con, they might not have died because it was not intended for them.

 Ground squirrels can be killed with zinc phosphide, a powerful poison.
 Because it can eradicate ground squirrel populations faster than D-con anticoagulants, it can do so after just one feeding.